TheComet/VODHound/sqlgen/README.md

 You can run this through ```sqlgen``` and inspect the header/source files to see the basic structure.

-There are 3 public functions generated, along with a scructure containing the query interface:
+There are 3 public functions generated, along with a structure containing the query interface:
 ```c
 struct mydb;